 When God gives back to us what we desire or hold dear it is ours for eternity.
 It has ceased to be a God to us.
 It is filled with the Presence and Life of Christ.
 It is treasure from Heaven.

-For the which cause I also suffer these things: nevertheless I am not ashamed: for I know whom I have believed, and am persuaded that he is able to keep that which I have committed unto him against that day.
+For this reason I also suffer these things; nevertheless I am not ashamed, for I know whom I have believed and am persuaded that He is able to keep what I have committed to Him until that Day.
 (II Timothy 1:12)

 The Lord is faithful to watch over all that has been committed to Him.